Steeven9/DDM-project/README.md

 ## Login

-In the frontend, log-in by setting your password at `/password`, which should match the value of the env variable `HTTP_PASSWORD` in the backend.
+In the frontend, log in by setting your password at `/password`, which should match the value of the env variable `HTTP_PASSWORD` in the backend.
-This is a very strong military-grade security mechanism which ensures the f2p database instace we're running it will never be h4xx3d.
+This is a very strong military-grade security mechanism which ensures the f2p database instance we're running will never be h4xx3d.